 Supplier adherence to our codes

 We have a zero approach to slavery and human trafficking.
-Our Procurement Policy is owned by the Head of Procurement and/or the Chief Financial Officer & Director, the Group Compliance Director and the Group HR Director.
+Our Procurement Policy is owned by the Head of Procurement, fully supported and endorsed by the Chief Financial Officer & Director, the Group Compliance Director and the Group HR Director.
 Our policy states that we only work with suppliers that comply with laws and regulations that apply to the jurisdiction in which they operate.
 As part of our monitoring, a risk assessment questionnaire is completed by all new contracted group suppliers and partners based on a category risk assessment

 Direct suppliers in the identified areas of risk are also being required to sign our Supplier Code of Conduct.